 Late applications will be considered after all those that were received by the deadline.
+You are encouraged to ensure that your application is received on time.

 Admission of Children outside their Normal Age Group

 A request may be made for a child to be admitted outside their normal age group, for example if the child is gifted and talented or has experienced problems such as ill health.